-- (c) Any Member voting on any matter may move to take up on the same day the motion, previously made by another Member, to reconsider the vote on that matter.
+(c) Any Member voting on any matter may move to take up on the same day the motion, previously made by another Member, to reconsider the vote on that matter.
 A motion to take up on the same day a motion to reconsider the vote on a bill requires an affirmative recorded vote of at least 41 Members.
 A motion to take up on the same day a motion to reconsider the vote on any motion, amendment, Assembly resolution, or proposition other than a bill requires an affirmative vote of a majority vote of the Members present and voting.
-The motion to take up the reconsideration on the same day takes precedence over the motion to reconsider and, upon demand of any Member, the motion to take up the reconsideration on the same day shall be put to an immediate vote.
-If the motion to take up the reconsideration on the same day is adopted, the motion to reconsider is the next order of business before the Assembly. - (d) A second motion to reconsider the same question is not in order, nor is a motion to reconsider reconsideration in order. - (e) A motion to continue a motion to reconsider requires a majority vote of those Members present and voting.
+The motion to take up the reconsider and, upon demand of any Member, the motion to take up the reconsideration on the same day shall be put to an immediate vote.
+If the motion to take up the reconsider is the next order of business before the Assembly.

+(d) A second motion to reconsider the same question is not in order, nor is a motion to reconsider reconsideration in order.

+(e) A motion to continue a motion to reconsider requires a majority vote of those Members present and voting.